SRI-CSL/radler/examples/raspberrypi/README.rst

 Follow the instructions in Step 2 at http://wiki.ros.org/ROSberryPi.

-We recommend to increase the swapfile size of Raspberry Pi to 800MBytes (default is 100MBytes) by editing *CONF_SWAPSIZE* in */etc/dphys-swapfile*, and restart dphys-swapfile.
+We recommend increasing the swapfile size of Raspberry Pi to 800MBytes (default is 100MBytes) by editing *CONF_SWAPSIZE* in */etc/dphys-swapfile*, and restart dphys-swapfile.

 ::